elegant-scipy/elegant-scipy/sphinx/content/ch3.md

 <!-- caption text="Modified image of Eileen Collins" -->

 You can also use a boolean *mask*, an array of `True` or `False` values.
-We saw these in Chapter 2 as a way to select rows of a table.
-In this case, we can use an array of the same shape as the image to select pixels:
+We saw these in {ref}`Chapter 2 <code:survival>` as a way to select rows of a table.
+In this case, we
+can use an array of the same shape as the image to select pixels:

 ```python